mlcommons/dynabench/new_builder_evaluation/readme.md

 Steps:

-1. Click on Launch instances
+1. Click on Launch instances.

     ![launch instances](img/clic%20launch%20instances.png)

-2. Select an instance type (according to your choice the cost should change, you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/))
+2. Select an instance type (according to your choice the cost should change, you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/)).

     ![instance_type](img/instance_type.png)

-3. Create a new key to connect to your instance
+3. Create a new key to connect to your instance.

     ![create_key](img/create_key.png)